 4. Motion-Activated Lights for Interactive Fun

 Add some excitement to your decor with motion-activated lights.
 These lights surprise and delight guests as they light up when someone walks by, making your display feel alive and interactive.
+Consider motion-sensor Christmas pathway lights, motion-snowflake projectors, or animated LED figures that activate with movement.

 Using Natural Elements in Your Decor